nwimmer123/readit_rails/README.md

 * Autopoultaed forms using Google Books API
 * Currently reading tag shows on users profile
 * All children nodes of a spoiler comment are autmatically marked as spoilers
+* Users can search the book recommendations by the different fields.

 ## Motivation